jinpeng0528/SEFE/README.md

 - **Annotations**: The `train.json` and `test.json` files within the `annotations` directory contain annotations provided by CoIN or modified by our ASD.
 For consistency, all test sets originally named `val.json` in the CoIN repository have been renamed to `test.json`.

 ## CoIN-ASD
-The `CoIN-ASD/prompts` directory contains all prompts used to create the CoIN-ASD benchmark, which can be utilized to reproduce the data transformation process in CoIN-ASD.
-Additionally, the `CoIN-ASD/examples` directory provides data samples from various tasks within CoIN-ASD, including both the original data (prior to transformation) and the transformed data, allowing for easy comparison and analysis.
+The `CoIN-ASD/prompts` directory contains all prompts used to create the CoIN-ASD benchmark.
+The created annotations for CoIN-ASD can be downloaded from [HuggingFace](https://huggingface.co/datasets/jinpeng0528/CoIN-ASD).
+After downloading, please organize the data according to the directory structure described in the "Data Organization and Structure" section above.

+Note that for training data, we provide multiple versions with different values of hyperparameter $X$.
+For example, when $X$ is set to $20$, the corresponding JSON file is named `train_x20.json`.
+To use a specific version, modify the `--data_path` parameter in the corresponding training script (`.sh` file) under `./scripts/Train/` directory.

 ## Pre-trained Weights
 Before starting the training process, you need to download three pre-trained models: